 This work was originally inspired by relatorio and diverged in implementation, scope and ambitions.
 Relatorio has many more features when py3o.template is mainly focused on ODT, ODS and text output.

-py3o is an elegant and scalable solution to design reports using LibreOffice or OpenOffice. py3o.template is the templating component that takes care of merging your data sets with a corresponding templated OpenOffice document.
+py3o is an elegant and scalable solution to design reports using LibreOffice. py3o.template is the templating component that takes care of merging your data sets with a corresponding templated OpenOffice document.